BackSpaceTech/open-submitter/docs/install-cli.md

 ## Download latest release of Open Submitter

 Go to the releases page.
-Regularly check this page for new releases which include bug fixes and new features and services.

 ![](./img/github-release.PNG)